Repotting

-Your #WellspringPlantMail 🪴📫 arrived in a small pot which helped it get started and helped keep your shipping costs… free!
+Your #WellspringPlantMail 🪴📫 arrived in a small pot which helped it get started and kept your shipping costs… free!
 But now it’s time to raise your plant to maturity.
 Just as your infant 👶 is ready to bust out of that newborn onesie faster than the blink of an eye, 👁️ your plant will be ready to size up before you can say, “Where did the time go?” 🕙 If repotting seems stressful, don’t worry.
 It’s not scientific and there are many right ways.
 But we hope you find the following guidelines and tips useful.

-Repot anytime but especially when you see these signs.
+Repot anytime, but especially when you see these signs.

 Sure signs that your plant is ready for a new home: